BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 Now you can update the deployment to use the ImageStreamTag `hello-world:v1.1` directly.

-> Note: scale down the application to save resources with `oc scale deployment/hello-world --replicas=0`.
+> Note: scale down the application to save resources with `oc -n [-dev] scale deployment/hello-world --replicas=0`.